OceanStarHit/Crack-Detection/QA.md

 In practice, it's often insightful to evaluate multiple metrics to get a comprehensive understanding of your model's performance.
 This approach helps in identifying strengths and weaknesses, guiding optimizations, and making informed decisions about model deployment.

 ## QAs for Azure Custom Vision

+   In Azure Custom Vision, we don't get the option to explicitly select the underlying object detection model type such as Faster R-CNN, YOLO, or SSD.
+Azure Custom Vision abstracts away these implementation details to provide a simplified and user-friendly interface for training and deploying custom object detection models.
+   While Azure Custom Vision simplifies the process of training and deploying object detection models, it does not provide the flexibility to choose specific underlying algorithms like Faster R-CNN or YOLO.

 ### In Azure Custom Vision Object Detection project, there are 2 thresholds (Probability Threshold and Overlap Threshold) and 3 metrics (Precision, Recall, and mAP) for trained model performance.
 Please explain these thresholds and metrics.